Start9Labs/jam-startos/README.md

-# Wrapper for JAM
+# Wrapper for Jam

-JAM is a web UI for JoinMarket with focus on user-friendliness.
+Jam is a web UI for JoinMarket with focus on user-friendliness.
 It aims to provide sensible defaults and be easy to use for beginners while still providing the features advanced users expect.

 ## Dependencies